inventree/inventree-docs/docs/part/notification.md

 Subscribing to a part category operates in the same manner as for a part - simply click on the notification icon:

 {% with id="cat_sub", url="part/category_notification.png", description="Subscribe to part category" %}
 {% include 'img.html' %}
 {% endwith %}

-## Subscription List

-Users can view the parts and categories they are subscribed to on the InvenTree home page:

-{% with id="cat_subs", url="part/cat_subs.png", description="Category subscription list" %}
-{% include 'img.html' %}
-{% endwith %}